-In this section, we briefly review the observables used in the standard top taggers, namely $N$-subjettiness \cite{Thaler:2010tr} and Energy Correlation Functions \cite{Larkoski:2013eya} and their ratios.
-We use the \texttt{fastjet-contrib} library, which is an extension of \texttt{Fastjet} \cite{Cacciari:2005hq,Cacciari:2011ma} package, to construct these tagger variables.
-These variables are well documented in existing literature where their proficiency in top tagging has been extensively studied and implemented.
-Prior works have also discussed advanced top taggers where machine learning techniques have given better performance with a combination of such high-level variables as well as jet images and four momentum of jet constituents \cite{ Almeida:2015jua,Kasieczka:2017nvn,Butter:2017cot, Moore:2018lsr, Macaluso:2018tck,Kasieczka:2019dbj,Roy:2019jae,Diefenbacher:2019ezd,Chakraborty:2020yfc,Bhattacharya:2020aid,Lim:2020igi,Dreyer:2020brq,Aguilar-Saavedra:2021rjk,Andrews:2021ejw,Dreyer:2022yom,Ahmed:2022hct,Munoz:2022gjq}.
-Any machine learning-based top-tagger that uses kinematic variables has the basic underlying strategy: it takes the variables as input or features for each event, trains on many such events, and produces a probability score for each event in the test data set.
-For a binary classification, the output can be either a higher probability score of the event being a top jet or a lower probability, meaning it is a QCD jet.
+We use the \texttt{fastjet-contrib} library, which is an extension of the \texttt{Fastjet} \cite{Cacciari:2005hq,Cacciari:2011ma} package, to construct the jet substructure variables, namely $N$-Subjettiness \cite{Thaler:2010tr} and Energy Correlation Functions (ECFs) \cite{Larkoski:2013eya} and their ratios.
+These variables are well documented in existing literature where their proficiency in top tagging has been extensively studied and implemented \cite{Thaler:2010tr, Larkoski:2013eya, Larkoski:2014zma, Larkoski:2014gra, Larkoski:2015kga, Moult:2016cvt}.
+Appendix \ref{app:standard_top_taggers} provides a detailed discussion of the $N$-Subjettiness and the ECF observables used in our analysis.

+Previous studies have explored top taggers that demonstrated improved performance through machine learning techniques that use a combination of high-level variables, jet images, and the four-momentum of jet constituents \cite{ Almeida:2015jua, Kasieczka:2017nvn, Butter:2017cot, Moore:2018lsr, Macaluso:2018tck, Kasieczka:2019dbj, Roy:2019jae, Diefenbacher:2019ezd, Chakraborty:2020yfc, Bhattacharya:2020aid, Lim:2020igi, Dreyer:2020brq, Aguilar-Saavedra:2021rjk, Andrews:2021ejw, Dreyer:2022yom, Ahmed:2022hct, Munoz:2022gjq}.
+Any machine learning-based top-tagger that uses kinematic variables has the same basic underlying strategy: it takes the jet substructure variables as input features for each event, trains on numerous signal and background events, and produces a probability score for each event in the test data set.
+For binary classification, this would correspond to the probability that the jet is a top jet.

-Our work uses a decision tree-based algorithm: the eXtreme Gradient BOOSTed decision tree \cite{DBLP:journals/corr/ChenG16}. \texttt{XGBOOST} implements gradient-boosted decision trees designed for speed and performance.
-The model is trained on top and gluon jets generated with the four categories of truth level matching process used earlier.
-Each category has 600k top jets and 600k gluon jets for training, 200k top jets and 200k gluon jets for validation, and 200k top jets and 200k gluon jets for testing.
-Details of generation and simulation are listed in Section \ref{ssec:simulation}.
+Among the jet substructure observables, $N$-Subjettiness ($\tau_N^{(\beta)}$) quantifies the alignment of particles within a jet to $N$ subjet directions.
+Energy Correlation Functions (ECFs), denoted as $e_n^{(\beta)}$, measure multi-particle correlations within a jet and are categorised into five series for detailed analysis.
+The C-Series and the D-Series uses complex ratios to distinguish between jets with different prong structures.
+The U-Series generalises correlators by considering the smallest angular separations, simplifying the calculation of angular scales and was initially designed to distinguish between quark and gluon jets.
+The M-Series and N-Series ($N_i$) offer boost-invariant ratios of the generalised correlators as effective discriminants.